 The protection of the right to freedom of assembly is very fundamental in a democratic society.
 The government as well as the citizens have distinctive roles to play in its protection.
-It is the primary responsibility of the state to put in place adequate mechanisms to ensure that the right to freedom of assembly is practically enjoyed and not hampered by undue bureaucratic regulation.
+It is the primary responsibility of the state to put in place adequate mechanisms to ensure that the right to freedom of assembly is practically enjoyed and not hampered by undue restriction.

 This responsibility of the government comes with a counter obligation on the part of the citizen to ensure that his or her right is exercised appropriately and in accordance with the law.
-This leads us to the next question.